-(A) Response Required.
+- (A) Response Required.
 Unless otherwise ordered by the court, each party opposing a motion shall file and serve responsive papers not later than 7 days prior to the date set for hearing subject to the provisions of subsection (d)(5)(B) below.
-See also subsection (d)(8) below.

-(B) Effect of Continuance on Timing of Response.
+See also subsection (d)(8) below. - (B) Effect of Continuance on Timing of Response.
 If a hearing date is continued prior to the deadline to respond, the response date shall be continued to not later than 7 days prior to the continued hearing date, unless otherwise ordered by the court.
-If a hearing date is continued after the deadline to respond, the response date will not be continued absent express consent by the movant.

-(6) Reply Permitted.
+If a hearing date is continued after the deadline to respond, the response date will not be continued absent express consent by the movant. - (6) Reply Permitted.
 The moving party may file and serve papers in strict reply to any response.
 The deadline for filing a reply is set forth in section (d)(8) below.
-No additional replies will be considered by the court, unless otherwise ordered.

-(7) Noncompliance.
-Failure of a party to file and/or serve the papers as required by this rule may be deemed by the court to be an admission that the motion, or opposition to the motion, as the case may be, is without merit.
+No additional replies will be considered by the court, unless otherwise ordered. - (7) Noncompliance.
+Failure of a party to file and/or serve the papers as required by this rule may be deemed by the court to be an admission that the motion, or opposition to the motion, as the case may be, is without merit. - (8) Briefing Schedule on Motions.
+Unless otherwise ordered by the court, responsive papers, replies, and confirmation of hearings shall be filed as set forth below:

 Hearing Date Response Confirmation Reply

 Friday Friday noon Monday Tuesday

 Thursday Thursday noon Friday Monday

 Wednesday Wednesday noon Thursday Friday

 Tuesday Tuesday noon Wednesday Thursday

-Monday Monday noon Wednesday Wednesday
+Monday Monday noon Wednesday Tuesday Wednesday